fusionSuite/fusionsuite.org/_posts/2023-03-08-en-february_monthly_report.md

 Work continues on the data format on the agent side and as soon as it is more advanced (in a few days), I will be able to write the big parts of inventory management in FusionSuite.

+[The February report](https://fusioninventory.org/news/2023/03/08/february_monthly_report.html) will give you more information about FusionInventory's 3.0.0 agent.

 <br>

 ## III.2 Frontend